Buying A Portable Washing Machine:

-As you know, I ordered a portable washing machine, that also dries, last April right after I moved in here.
-They use these in Europe and in NY where space is limited.
+As you know, I ordered a portable washing machine last April right after I moved in here.
+They use this type washer in Europe and in NY where space is limited.

-I was limited to one place that would fulfill these needs.
+I was limited to one place that would fulfill my needs.

 It is clearly a state of the art LG wash/dryer machine.
 It is computerized.
 But from the get-go, I have had problems.